-Politically speaking, I’m a progressive and am a member of La République en Marche (Macron’s party), as well as the Irish Labour Party.
-I’m also a proud Democrat in the US, and have donated to, and voted for, Barack Obama and Hillary Clinton – however, I’ve also worked with moderate Republicans on issues from transatlantic cooperation and trade to fighting Russian disinformation.
+Politically speaking, I’m a progressive and am a member of La République en Marche (Macron’s party).
+I’m a former member of the British Labour Party (I joined under Ed Miliband, and served as vice chair and interim chair of the Paris grouping of the party, before leaving Jeremy Corbyn’s Labour in early 2018).
+I’m also a proud US Democrat, and have donated to, and voted for, Barack Obama and Hillary Clinton – however, I’ve also worked with moderate Republicans on issues from transatlantic cooperation and trade to fighting Russian disinformation.

 My blog used to be quite active, but now is mainly a place where I post the very occasional musing or article I’ve written and had published elsewhere.
 It’s not to be taken too seriously, nor is much time or effort invested in it, alas, though I hope that there are one or two pieces that you might be interested in reading.
 Obviously, views are entirely my own and not my employer’s.